plone/buildout.coredev/README-make.md

 * In `.venv` there is a virtual environment with Plone and all test requirements installed.
 * In `instance` a Zope instance is created.

-Important: you may need to run `make install` twice, especially after you change something.
-These large Makefiles are tricky.

 ### Start

 Run `make zope-start` to start the Zope instance.